 David Wells has the game of his life tossing a Perfect Game as the New York Yankees blanked the Minnesota Twins 4-0 at Yankee Stadium.
-Wells a heavy partier outside the lines, later admits he was hungover on the day of his historic moment.
 Bernie Williams supplies the offense for the Yankees, scoring three runs, sparked by a double and a home run.
+Wells, a heavy partier outside the lines, later admits he was hungover on the day of his historical moment.

 David Wells was born on May 20, 1963, in Torrance, California.
-Despite growing up in Southern California he always dreamed of playing for the New York Yankees as he was a fan of Babe Ruth, perhaps seeing a little of himself in the rotund star who died in 1948.
+Despite growing up in Southern California, he always dreamed of playing for the New York Yankees as a fan of Babe Ruth, perhaps seeing a little of himself in the rotund star who died in 1948.

-David Wells was drafted by the Toronto Blue Jays in the second round of the 1982 MLB Draft.
-He made his big league debut with the Blue Jays in 1987, but spend much of the next five years splitting time between AAA and the majors.
-He was apart of Toronto’s first World Championship team in 1992 but was released the following spring.
+The Toronto Blue Jays drafted David Wells in the second round of the 1982 MLB Draft.
+He made his big league debut with the Blue Jays in 1987 but spent much of the next five years splitting time between AAA and the majors.
+He was a part of Toronto’s first World Championship team in 1992 but was released the following spring.
 Signing with the Detroit Tigers, Wells began to turn things around and was viewed as a crafty lefty when he was traded to the Cincinnati Reds for the 1995 pennant race.
-The following season saw David Wells play a key role in leading the Baltimore Orioles to the ALCS.
+The following season saw David Wells play a crucial role in leading the Baltimore Orioles to the ALCS.

 After becoming a free agent, David Wells realized a dream come true when he signed with the Yankees.
 With the Yankees, David Wells wore #33 in honor of Babe Ruth and wore a hat once used by the Bambino in a game against the Cleveland Indians.
-Often inconsistent through his career, Wells began to have real success in the Bronx pitching on a team at the dawning of a dynasty.
+Often inconsistent throughout his career, Wells began to succeed in the Bronx, pitching on a team at the dawning of a dynasty.